MogensenJesse/image-optimizer/README.md

 ## Documentation

-For detailed technical information about the architecture, components, and implementation details, please refer to our [Technical Documentation](./DOCUMENTATION.md).
+For detailed technical information about the architecture, components, and implementation details, please refer to the [Technical Documentation](./DOCUMENTATION.md).

 ## Roadmap